TylorS167/typed-test/README.md

 `--config` flag followed by a relative path to a webpack configuration file, this configuration will be merged with the default configuration using [`webpack-merge`](https://github.com/survivejs/webpack-merge).

+## Code Coverage

+If you'd like to run your tests with code coverage simply use the `--coverage` flag when running your tests.

 ## API

 #### `describe(what: string, tests: Array<Test | TestCollection>): Test`